 The ANC Pro does pack USB-C for charging – a port which can also be used for wired playback.

-- It’s impressive to nab the noise-cancelling feature at this relatively low price point, although it’s not quite able to shut out very loud background noise such as traffic
+- Noise-cancelling is not quite able to shut out very loud background noise such as traffic

 As you’ve no doubt surmised, the 1MORE Dual Driver ANC Pro’s key feature is active noise cancellation.
 Hit the dedicated ANC button and you’ll be greeted by its highest setting – hit it a second time and the intensity is reduced, letting in more sound.